All Episodes

 Boy, I'm thirsty.

-You want to soda?
+You want a soda?

 Yeah, sure.

-Didn't take my dollar.
+Oh, it didn't take my dollar.

 Well, that's okay.

-I I I can wait.
+I can wait.

-Try it again.
+Try it again, like this.

-Here you go.
+There you go.

 If you have a friend that gives up too soon, you know what to do.

-You know, I haven't seen Bob and I. All right.
+You know, I haven't seen Bob, and I. All right.

 It didn't start.

-Um maybe we should call Mother.
+Maybe we should call mother.

 Hey, you give up too easy.